abpframework/abp/docs/en/Community-Articles/2022-11-29-Rate-Limiting/Post.md

 }
 ```

 `RateLimiter` contains `Acquire` and `WaitAsync` as the core methods for trying to gain permits for a resource that is being protected.
-Depending on the application the protected resource may need to acquire more than 1 permits, so `Acquire` and `WaitAsync` both accept an optional `permitCount` parameter. `Acquire` is a synchronous method that will check if enough permits are available or not and return a `RateLimitLease` which contains information about whether you successfully acquired the permits or not. `WaitAsync` is similar to `Acquire` except that it can support queuing permit requests which can be de-queued at some point in the future when the permits become available, which is why it’s asynchronous and accepts an optional `CancellationToken` to allow canceling the queued request.
+Depending on the application, the protected resource may need to acquire more than 1 permits, so `Acquire` and `WaitAsync` both accept an optional `permitCount` parameter. `Acquire` is a synchronous method that will check if enough permits are available or not and return a `RateLimitLease` which contains information about whether you successfully acquired the permits or not. `WaitAsync` is similar to `Acquire` except that it can support queuing permit requests which can be de-queued at some point in the future when the permits become available, which is why it’s asynchronous and accepts an optional `CancellationToken` to allow canceling the queued request.

 `RateLimitLease` has an `IsAcquired` property which is used to see if the permits were acquired.
 Additionally, the `RateLimitLease` may contain metadata such as a suggested retry-after period if the lease failed.
 Finally, the `RateLimitLease` is disposable and should be disposed when the code is done using the protected resource.
 The disposal will let the `RateLimiter` know to update its limits based on how many permits were acquired.

 ## Limitations

 In most cases, the rate-limiting middleware provided with ASP.NET 7.0 will meet your requirements.
-However, if you would want to return statistics about your limits (e.g. [like GitHub does](https://docs.github.com/en/rest/overview/resources-in-the-rest-api?apiVersion=2022-11-28#rate-limit-http-headers)), you’ll find the ASP.NET rate limiting middleware does not support this.
+However, if you would want to return statistics about your limits (e.g. [the way GitHub does](https://docs.github.com/en/rest/overview/resources-in-the-rest-api?apiVersion=2022-11-28#rate-limit-http-headers)), you’ll find out that the ASP.NET rate limiting middleware does not support this.
 You won’t have access to the “number of requests remaining” or other metadata.
 Not in `OnRejected`, and definitely not if you want to return this data as headers on every request.

 ## Best practices for rate limiting

 In order to use rate limiting properly, you need to have a solid understanding of the types of limiting available, as well as the data rate and data volume of your service.
 You also need to have a clear idea of how many users you expect to use your service as well as how they will interact with it.
 The best practices for rate limiting are as follows:
 - Find the right rate limiter algorithm for your endpoint.
 I mean, the cost of an endpoint should be considered when selecting a limiter.
 The cost of an endpoint includes the resources used, for example, time, data access, CPU, and I/O.
 - Set realistic limits.
 Once you’ve figured out all the above, you need to set realistic limits for each service.
 Then, before deploying an app using rate limiting to production, stress test the app to validate the rate limiters and options used.
 For example, create a [JMeter script](https://jmeter.apache.org/usermanual/jmeter_proxy_step_by_step.html) with a tool like [BlazeMeter](https://guide.blazemeter.com/hc/articles/207421695-Writing-your-first-JMeter-script) or [Apache JMeter HTTP(S) Test Script Recorder](https://jmeter.apache.org/usermanual/jmeter_proxy_step_by_step.html) and load the script to [Azure Load Testing](https://learn.microsoft.com/en-us/azure/load-testing/overview-what-is-azure-load-testing).
 - In response to rate-limiting, intermittent, or non-specific errors, a client should generally retry the request after a delay.
 It is a best practice for this delay to increase exponentially after each failed request, which is referred to as *exponential backoff*.
-When many clients might be making schedule-based requests (such as fetching results every hour), additional random time (*jitter*) should be applied to the request timing, the backoff period, or both to ensure that these multiple client instances don't become periodic [thundering herd](https://www.wikiwand.com/en/Thundering_herd_problem), and themselves cause a form of DDoS.
+When many clients might be making schedule-based requests (such as fetching results every hour), additional random time (*jitter*) should be applied to the request timing, the backoff period, or both of them to ensure that these multiple client instances don't become periodic [thundering herd](https://www.wikiwand.com/en/Thundering_herd_problem), and cause a form of DDoS themselves.

 ## Conclusion